 Schools have a lot of leeway when deciding what to put in your child’s 504 plan.
 And you have the power to help shape those decisions.
-Here are seven tips to make sure you get the best 504 plan possible for your child.
+Here are seven tips to make sure you get the best 504 plan for your child.

 1. Get involved in the process.

-Right from the start, let the school know you want to attend your child’s 504 plan meetings.
+Right from the start, let the school know that you want to attend your child’s 504 plan meetings.
 Approach this with a spirit of teamwork.

 When you meet with the school’s 504 plan team, share your ideas and thoughts about how your child learns best.
 Tell them what approaches and classroom strategies have helped in the past.
 Be sure to highlight your child’s strengths.
-You may not be an expert in education, but you’re an expert about your child.
+You may not be an expert in education, but you are an expert about your child.

 2. Make sure the plan is personalized.

-Some schools try to create standard 504 plans for all students with a certain learning difference, like .
+Some schools try to create standard 504 plans for all students with a certain learning or thinking difference, like .
 That may sound efficient, but it can result in a plan that doesn’t meet your child’s needs.

-Different kids—even kids who have the same condition or diagnosis—can have different weaknesses and strengths.
+Different kids — even kids who have the same condition or diagnosis — can have different weaknesses and strengths.
 A child with ADHD who struggles to focus may need different supports than one who is hyperactive and lacks self-control.
 Advocate for a plan tailored to your child’s unique needs.